 Now let's run a company name report

-Observe None here as well.
+Observe Unspecified here as well.
 It should be the same across the board.

 You can break-down ISP VISITOR by Audience to see that this row is just grouping the noise that is NOT company traffic.

-Cause of None in eVar report : no data sent to eVar
+Cause of Unspecified in eVar report : no data sent to eVar

 On first page load there might be no data read when Adobe pageview fires so you get